 - If the out of state licensed or undocumented client indicates that they were unable to obtain their NYS Drivers Abstract, providers will not be able to enter them into IDS and should proceed with providing impaired driver clinical screening, assessment and treatment services outside of the system.
 However, please note that either during or after services have been provided, the NYS DMV may generate a NYS Client ID and request (through the motorist) that proof of their assessment and/or treatment be entered into IDS at that time.
 When this occurs, providers should again ask the client to provide them with a copy of their NYS Drivers Abstract, which they should

-New Aug.
-2014 Q: I have completed the screening and assessment of a client that does not meet the diagnostic criteria to be admitted into treatment for a chemical dependency disorder; however, I think this person could benefit from an educational program.
+Q: I have completed the screening and assessment of a client that does not meet the diagnostic criteria to be admitted into treatment for a Substance use disorder; however, I think this person could benefit from an educational program.
 Can I make that a recommendation?